Are you thinking of insuring your romantic partner's car?

 Insuring Somebody Else's Car

-Life used to be simpler.
-That's what anyone who's been around awhile is likely to say.
-When it came to car insurance, married couples would get a joint insurance policy for the vehicles they owned.
-Single owners each purchased their own separate policies.
+When it came to car insurance, married couples used to get a joint insurance policy for the vehicles they owned, and single owners each purchased their own separate policies.
 It all made sense because it was all based on a fundamental principle of insurance coverage: insurable interest.
-The concept of insurable interest is pretty simple.
-In order to insure something (person or object), the policyholder (or their beneficiary) must have a valid, determinable, tangible interest in the thing being insured.
-With an automobile, for example, the insurable interest would be ownership in the vehicle itself.
-Seems obvious, doesn't it?

 Life is not quite as simple anymore, though.
-For one thing, with the advent of legally-recognized domestic partnerships and the huge number of unmarried couples living together, the lines between "married" and "single" have blurred.
+For one thing, with the advent of legally-recognized domestic partnerships and the considerable number of unmarried couples living together, the lines between "married" and "single" have been blurred.

-Today, lots of unmarried couples jointly own significant assets like real property, as well as share tangible interests in other items, like cars.
+Today, lots of unmarried couples jointly own significant assets and real property—homes, furniture, pets—as well as share tangible interests in other items, like cars.
 As a result, the clear distinctions between what an insurable interest is and is not have also become blurred, leading insurance companies to rethink the rules they follow in writing policies.

-One change a lot of insurers have made is to allow unmarried couples, including those in domestic partnerships, to purchase joint auto insurance policies.
+One change a lot of insurers have made is starting to allow unmarried couples, including those in domestic partnerships, to purchase joint auto insurance policies.
 There are two main reasons for this.
-The first is that insurance companies understand that couples today, although not legally married, are nevertheless in long-term committed relationships that provide a level of stability and lower risk that insurers are looking for.
-Second, there is a growing demand for joint insurance by unmarried couples and insurance carriers want to get in on the action.
+The first is that insurance companies understand that many couples today, although not legally married, are in long-term committed relationships that provide a level of stability and lower risk that insurers are looking for.
+Second, there is a growing demand for joint insurance by unmarried couples, and insurance carriers want to get in on the action.

 How It Works

-The truth is that if you are thinking about getting a policy that includes your boyfriend's or girlfriend's car, you are going to have to do some research and probably talk to several insurers to see, first, if they offer joint policies and, second, what rules they have to qualify.
+The truth is that if you are thinking about getting a policy that includes your partner's car, you are going to have to do some research and probably talk to several insurers to see, first, if they offer joint policies and, second, what rules they have to qualify.

 Here are a few things to keep in mind:

-- Another case is when a couple that is living together in a domestic setting.
-In other words, under the same roof.
-In fact, this one is almost always a requirement.
+- Another case is when a couple is living together in a domestic setting: in other words, under the same roof.
+This one is almost always a requirement.
 One exception that a few companies are beginning to consider is couples who are engaged to be married but not living together.
-Again, you are simply going to have to do some shopping around to see what different jurisdictions and companies have to say on the matter.
+Again, you are merely going to have to do some shopping around to see what different jurisdictions and companies have to say on the matter.

-Just Because You Can, Doesn't Mean That You Should
+Just Because You Can Doesn't Mean That You Should

-Most couples automatically assume that if they combine their insurance into one policy they are going to save money, but that’s not necessarily the case.
+Most couples automatically assume that if they combine their insurance into one policy, they are going to save money, but that’s not necessarily the case.
 If one partner has a bad driving record, a joint policy may end up costing the partner with the better record more on his or her premiums, and that would be true if you were married to one another as well.
-Also, remember that doing things jointly may end up causing problems when you want to "unjoin" them in the future.
+Also, remember that doing things jointly may end up causing problems if and when you want to "unjoin" them in the future.
 So, let's return to the original question: Can I insure my boyfriend's car?
 The best answer is that, given the right conditions, you probably can.
 But when all is said and done, you may not want to.